Mabel Lake can experience sudden weather changes. Boaters are reminded to find shelter in bays along the lakeshore in times of gusty winds.

 Mabel Lake Provincial Park

-As of Sept 23, 2013 - The Trinity loop of the Mable Lake campground is closed for construction until further notice.
+- The Trinity loops of the Mable Lake are closed for construction.
+Construction is expected to continue until mid May.
 Persons camping in the Monashee loop should be aware there may be construction occurring in the Trinity loop between 8:00am – 4:30pm daily.

 - First Come, First Served Campsite Policy at Mabel Lake Park: